 Surgical errors in the operating room can also be the cause of neurosurgical malpractice claims.
 Often, inexperienced neurosurgical residents are allowed to perform difficult procedures, in conjunction with improper supervision by senior staff, leading to surgical errors.
 One tragic outcome of this situation is serious and permanent brain damage.

 When you hire De Caro & Kaplen, LLP, you’ll work directly with Shana or Michael, who limit their caseloads in order to give you plenty of personal attention.
-This client-first approach has literally “paid off” over the years.
-Our clients have received significant settlements under our representation—including many in the multi-million dollar range.
+This client-first approach has literally "paid off" over the years.
+Our clients have received significant verdicts settlements under our representation—including many multi-million dollar awards.

 New York has specific laws that limit the amount of time you have to file a medical malpractice lawsuit.
 Take the first step to protect your legal rights by contacting our neurosurgery malpractice attorneys today.